austinlparker/deserted-island-devops/content/agenda/index.md

     src: images/samaaron400.jpg
 ---

 This is the published schedule and agenda for Deserted Island DevOps 2021.
-Pre-show starts at 11:45 AM ET.
 #### All Times Eastern US